-Mash an overripe banana in a medium-sized bowl, and you’re already halfway to a batch of tasty two-ingredient cookies!
-Add 1 cup of rolled oats to your mashed banana and mix well.
-Scoop the dough onto a prepared baking sheet (about 1 Tbsp of dough per cookie).
-Bake in a 350 degree oven for 13-15 minutes, and let cool before eating.
+Mash an overripe banana in a mixing bowl and you’re already halfway to a batch of tasty banana oatmeal cookies!
+Add 1 cup of rolled oats to your mashed banana and mix well, then scoop the dough in tablespoon-sized portions onto a prepared baking sheet.
+Bake the cookies at 350°F for 13-15 minutes, and let cool before serving.

 8. Hair Mask

-Whip up a nourishing hair mask!
-Bananas contain vitamins A, E, and C and natural oils which prevent split ends, improve hair growth, and improve hair’s elasticity.
-They also make your hair shinier and bouncier!
+Bananas contain vitamins A, E, and C and natural oils that can help prevent split ends, improve hair growth, and improve hair’s elasticity, which makes them a great addition to a homemade hair mask.
+Bananas can also make your hair shinier and bouncier!

-Add one banana, 2 Tbsp of your carrier oil of choice, 2 Tbsp of honey, and 1/2 cup of coconut milk to your blender or food processor.
+Add one banana, 2 tablespoons of your carrier oil of choice, 2 tablespoons of honey, and 1/2 cup of coconut milk to your blender or food processor.
 Blend until the mixture is super smooth.

 Apply the mixture to your hair, making sure that it is evenly distributed all over your hair and scalp.
-Put on a disposable shower cap, and let the mask sit for 30 minutes.
-Rinse the mask out and wash your hair as normal, and enjoy your silky soft hair!
+Put on a disposable shower cap and let the mask sit for 30 minutes, then rinse the mask out and wash your hair as normal.
+Enjoy your silky soft hair!

 9. Egg Replacement

 You can use a medium-sized banana to replace one egg in most baking recipes.
-Bananas work great as an egg replacer due to their abundance of specific starches and sugars.
+Bananas make an effective egg replacement because of their abundance of specific starches and sugars.
 Just peel and mash the banana, and toss it right in!

 10. Plant Fertilizer

-Use a banana to make a concentrated fertilizer for your house plants.
-The fertilizer will provide your plants with vitamins and minerals that help promote growth.
-Bananas are rich in potassium which helps promote general plant health, builds up resistance to disease, and increases plant strength!
+Use a banana to make a concentrated fertilizer for your house plants that’s rich with vitamins and minerals that help promote growth.
+The potassium content of bananas can help promote general plant health, build up resistance to disease, and increase plant strength!

-Place a peeled banana in a jar full of water, then put on the lid.
-Let the jar sit that way for a day or two, then strain out any solids.
+Place a peeled banana in a jar full of water and replace the lid.
+Let the jar sit out for a day or two, then strain out any solids.
 To use your fertilizer, dilute 1/2 cup of the concentrated banana plant food with one gallon of water.
-Use the mixture to water your house plants as usual.
+Use the diluted fertilizer to water your house plants as usual.